Ceramic Dictionary

 Molds of two pieces or more:

 The making of a two-piece mold of a cylinder is described here, and the same procedure can be followed if more sections are needed.
 They can be used for jars, figures etc. The most difficult part is calculating the measurements, as clay shrinks when it dries and when fired.
-If the measurements have to be exact, like a tile 15 × 15cm, then one or two should be made, so the measurements can be calculated.
+If the measurements have to be exact, like a tile 15 × 15cm, then one or two should be made, shrinkage can be calculated.

 Make a cylinder in clay, mark a line, lengthwise, all the way round the center and then put it on top of the board of wood where the mold is going to be made and leave it to dry.
-Build up a clay wall right round the cylinder, to the height of the line and make a rectangle to the width needed for the mold.
+Build up a clay wall right round the cylinder to the height of the line and make a rectangle to the width needed for the mold.
 The damp clay will not adhere to the dry clay of the cylinder

 a) Cylinder of clay